sanjaycharles/monitoring/README.md

 ## Install

-Clone this repository on your Docker host, cd into dockprom directory and run compose up:
+Clone this repository on your Docker host, cd into directory and run compose up:

 ```bash